 “We elves try to stick to the four main food groups: candy, candy canes, candy corns and syrup.”

 Look who I spotted in my garden.
-The Yasmin the Bluebell Fairy.
+Yasmin the effervescent, at times incandescent, Bluebell Fairy.

 Like their drab cousins, the hummingbirds, fairies subsist mainly on nectar and sugary treats.